coleifer/huey/docs/recipes.rst

   produced it, and revoking a task on one queue has no effect on another.
 * Periodic tasks belong to the instance that declared them, and are enqueued by that instance's consumer.
-No coordination is needed between consumers of *different* queues -- the ``-n`` / ``--no-periodic`` dance is only required when running multiple consumers of the *same* queue (:ref:`multiple-consumers`).
+No coordination is needed between consumers of *different* queues.
+The ``-n`` / ``--no-periodic`` dance is only required when running multiple consumers of the *same* queue (:ref:`multiple-consumers`).
 * The queue ``name`` is the storage namespace.
-Two instances with the same name on the same storage are the same queue; instances sharing a sqlite file must use distinct names.
-Note that the Redis storage sanitizes the name, stripping all characters besides alphanumerics and underscores -- so names must remain distinct *after* sanitization.
+Two instances with the same name on the same storage are the same queue, and instances sharing a sqlite file must use distinct names.
+Note that the Redis storage sanitizes the name, stripping all characters besides alphanumerics and underscores, so names must remain distinct *after* sanitization.
-* ``immediate`` mode is a per-instance setting -- in tests, remember to flip it on every instance.
+* ``immediate`` mode is a per-instance setting.
+In tests, remember to flip it on every instance.

 Django users wanting multiple queues with the ``settings.HUEY``-style